-In Year 11, you will investigate creative practice, researching examples of both historical and contemporary practitioners.
+In Year 11, students investigate creative practice, researching examples of both historical and contemporary practitioners.
 An important part of your research will be learning to visually analyse the work of creative practitioners in order to understand how they use visual language, materials and media to communicate ideas.
-Based on your research you will then develop and produce your own work inspired by the creative practitioners you have looked at.
+Based on their research they will then develop and produce their own work inspired by the creative practitioners they have looked at.

-- · Investigate historical and contemporary creative practice - · Visually analyse the work of creative practitioners - Develop and produce a creative response to contextual research
+- Investigate historical and contemporary creative practice - Visually analyse the work of creative practitioners - Develop and produce a creative response to contextual research